With over 50 distinct diving sites in Gozo, there’s something for everyone. Here we’ve picked up 10 of the favourite ones.

 Inland Sea & Tunnel

-The tunnel stretching from the Inland Sea to the open sea at Dwejra is another fascinating diving spot.
+The tunnel stretching from the Inland Sea to the open sea at Dwejra is another fascinating diving site.
 Reaching depths of up to 25 metres, this is another area prolific with marine life waiting to be explored.

 Another interesting dive site along the Northern coast is Billinghurst Cave.
 This diving spot actually includes two caverns and in the second one can surface into a large air pocket.